mushjacob/Slaps/README.md

 # Slaps
-Mobile game that replicates the classic game that everyone's played.
+Mobile game that replicates the classic game everyone's played.